Access Rights

 The Simple API serves to make data from your event file accessible through a static link without logging in to your customer account, this may be to publish results on another website.

-Settings can be accessed through Main Window->Access Rights/Simple API.
-Simply select what type of data you would like to make accessible and then select the listname or enter the setting name.
+Settings can be accessed through Basic Settings ⇒ Access Rights/Simple API.
+Simply select what type of data you would like to make accessible and then select the list name or enter the setting name.
+The details for each API type are below.

 The icon in the column Link then leads to the static link.